junaidbinfarooq/awesome-ai/CONTRIBUTING.md

 ## Contribution Guidelines
 - **Fork the repository**: Start by forking the repository to your own GitHub account.
-- **Create a new branch**: Always create a new branch for your feature or bugfix.
+- **Create a new branch**: Always create a new branch for your contribution.
 Use descriptive names for your branches.
-- **Write tests**: If applicable, write tests for your code to ensure its correctness.
 - **Submit a pull request**: Once your changes are ready, submit a pull request to the main repository.
 Provide a clear description of your changes.

 ## Commit Message Conventions
-- Use the present tense: "Add feature" instead of "Added feature".
+- Use the present tense: "Adds feature" instead of "Added feature".
-- Use the imperative mood: "Fix bug" instead of "Fixes bug".
 - Limit the subject line to 72 characters.
 - Include a body if necessary, explaining what and why you have done something.

 Example:
 ```
-Add new feature for better user experience

-This feature enhances the user experience by allowing users to...
+Adds a new resource

+Bla bla...
 ```

 ## Code of Conduct